Pax-Astralis-Dev/Pax-Documents/strictenedSpaceLaw.md

 ## Introduction

 Welcome to the Space Law Handbook for Pax Astralis Sector.
-This document outlines the rules and regulations that govern behavior aboard the space station.
+This document outlines the Hegemony´s rules and regulations that govern behavior aboard the space station.
 Ignorance of the law is not an excuse, so familiarize yourself with the following guidelines.

 ## Table of Contents